Why You Should Take a Modular Approach to PCB Design for Internet of Things Applications

 Testing - It’s much easier to test 20 of the same board than to test 20 unique boards.
 Though, it is easier to test 20 unique boards incorrectly.
 Do you really trust those guys in Quality Assurance to rigorously test such a wide variety of boards?
 Just make the designs as close to each other as possible and reduce the risk.

 No one really enjoys doing more work than they have to unless they’re just a huge nerd.
-Ok, lots of us are huge nerds, but let’s save ourselves the extra work anyway.
-Modular design will save time and work from design down to sales.
+Okay, lots of us are huge nerds, but let’s save ourselves the extra work anyway.
+Modular PCB design will save time and work from design down to sales.

 Doing the same repetitive tasks is the worst!